JasonPatrickSmith/SoundPilot/README.md

 This project uses MySQL.
 [Download MySQL](https://dev.mysql.com/downloads/installer/).
 To setup this project's database, go into the Server directory within this project, and run "node setup.js".
 Answer the prompts about your local MySQL installation, and a local database will be created for you, hosting the site.

+After these prerequisites have been completed, you can run the project by:
+1. Starting the server: go into the Server Directory and run "node index.js".
+2. Open home.html to access the default student page or teacher.html to access the default teacher page.